 For example, I would want a telco that offers good speeds, doesn’t cost too much, and most importantly, great coverage in areas I frequent most.

-These three criteria are vital for me when choosing a telco, but unfortunately, most telcos in Malaysia don’t score in all three departments, with some outdoing their competitors in one or two sections, but faltering flat on their tummy in the other.
+These three criteria are vital for me when choosing the best telco in Kuching, but unfortunately, most telcos in Malaysia don’t score in all three departments, with some outdoing their competitors in one or two sections, but faltering flat on their tummy in the other.

-For me, branding and freebie offerings play little to none in my telco selection as I look often to only the three criterias.
+For me, branding and freebie offerings play little to none in choosing the best telco in Kuching as I look often to only the three criterias.

 SO, WHO’S GOOD, GREAT AND BEST?